 \subsection{Multimodal Puzzle Construction}

 Solving a jigsaw puzzle entails two main steps.
-First, the image is cut into puzzle pieces (patches or tiles) and shuffled randomly according to a certain permutation.
+First, the image is cut into puzzle pieces (patches or tiles), which are shuffled randomly according to a certain permutation.
 Second, these shuffled image pieces are assembled such that the original image is restored.
 If $C$ is the number of puzzle pieces, then there exist $C!$ of possible puzzle piece arrangements.
-It should be noted that when the puzzle complexity increases, the association of individual puzzle tiles might be ambiguous.
-For instance, puzzle tiles that originate from unicolored backgrounds can be tricky to place correctly.
+It should be noted that when the puzzle complexity increases, the association of individual puzzle tiles can be ambiguous, e.g. puzzle tiles that originate from uni-colored backgrounds can be tricky to place correctly.
 Nevertheless, the placement of different puzzle tiles is mutually exclusive.
 Thus, when all tiles are observed at the same time, the positional ambiguities are alleviated.
-In a conventional jigsaw puzzle, the puzzle pieces originate from only one image at a time, i.e., the computational complexity for solving such a puzzle is $O(C!)$.
+In a conventional jigsaw puzzle, the puzzle pieces originate from only one image at a time, i.e. the computational complexity for solving such a puzzle is $O(C!)$.

-On the other hand, we propose a \emph{multimodal} jigsaw puzzle, where tiles can be from $M$ different modalities, as in algorithm~\ref{algo1}.
+On the other hand, we propose a \emph{multimodal} jigsaw puzzle, where tiles can be from $M$ different modalities.
 This proposed multimodal puzzle simultaneously learns the in-depth representation of how the organs compose, along with the spatial relationship across modalities.
 As a result, the complexity of solving multimodal puzzles is increased to $O(C!^M)$.
 Consequently, this quickly becomes prohibitively expensive due to two growth factors in the solution space: i) factorial growth in the number of permutations $C!$, ii) exponential growth in the number of modalities $M$.
 To reduce the computational burden, we use two tricks.
-First, we employ the Sinkhorn operator, which allows for an efficient solving of the factorial factor, largely following~\cite{mena2018learning}.
-Second, we employ a feed-forward network $G$ that learns a cross-modal representation, which allows for canceling out the exponential factor $M$, while simultaneously learning a semantically rich representation for downstream tasks.
+First, we employ the Sinkhorn operator, which allows for an efficient solving of the factorial factor.
+Second, we employ a feed-forward network $G$ that learns a cross-modal representation, which allows for canceling out the exponential factor $M$ while simultaneously learning a rich representation for downstream tasks.